 5805 Eiterman Rd, Dublin, OH 43016

 This is one of the only true links-style courses you can find in the midwest, and it certainly has a reputation because of it.
 Links-style courses are notorious for expansive water hazards, deep fescue roughs, square (and super fast) greens, and sod stacked bunkers.
 While you’re only in Dublin, when the wind is really blowing, you can easily be convinced you’re actually golfing in Eastern Scotland.
+The biggest downside for the Golf Club of Dublin is the price, but if you muster up the dough, you’re going to enjoy your round.

 The details: 18 Holes – Par 72 – 7021 yard layout